penghuitao/PenghuiTao/_posts/2024-02-16-my-example-post.md

 ---

 <h2><strong>Preface</strong></h2>
-<p>In contemporary psychological research, longitudinal studies are increasingly favored due to their many advantages over cross-sectional studies.
+<p>In communication research, longitudinal studies are increasingly favored due to their many advantages over cross-sectional studies.
 Longitudinal research is an essential design for exploring changes in individuals or groups over time.
 By tracking data from the same sample at multiple time points, researchers can observe and analyze the development of behavior, psychological states, and physiological changes.
 In this article, I will explain how to implement Longitudinal Confirmatory Factor Analysis (LCFA) to test longitudinal measurement invariance using Mplus.
 The provided Mplus syntax will help you ensure that your measurement tools maintain consistency over time, thereby validating the reliability of your study's results.</p>

 <h2><strong>What is Longitudinal Measurement Invariance?</strong></h2>
 <p>Longitudinal measurement invariance refers to the consistency of a measurement tool across different time points.
 Specifically, it tests whether the tool measures the same psychological construct or behavioral standard in the same way over time.
 Verifying this invariance ensures that any observed changes in the study subjects are not due to inconsistencies in the measurement tool but rather reflect actual changes in the subjects themselves.
 This process is critical for ensuring that longitudinal research findings are reliable and valid.</p>